shloke07/Grocery-Management/README.md

 3. Run the server on port 3000 (use command `npm run start` in backend/ directory)

-4. Launch the Angular app (use command `ng serve` frontend/Grocery-app/ directory)
+4. Launch the Angular app on port 4200 (use command `ng serve` frontend/Grocery-app/ directory)

 5. Navigate to `http://localhost:4200/` in your browser.